Ngāti Awa: Tribal and land wars

-Ngāti Awa was frequently at war with neighbouring iwi, including those with similar ancestry.
+In 1829, the rangatira Ngarara plundered the trading ship Haweis, provoking retaliation from other iwi who feared that the attack would jeopardize their access to international trade.
+Ngāiterangi immediately responded with an attack on Puketapu pā, which Ngāti Awa repelled with the help of a cannon they had captured from the Haweis.
+The rangatira Te Hana of Ngāpuhi, for his part, simply hitched a ride on the schooner New Zealander and assassinated Ngarara when he came aboard to trade.
+The New Zealander was also carrying a number of Ngāti Porou passengers, and their mere presence at the scene of the assassination was enough to mobilize Ngāti Awa, Whakatōhea, and Te Whānau-ā-Apanui for a raid against Ngāti Porou at Omuru-iti, where they killed a European trader associated with the iwi.
+In 1830, Ngāti Maru under Tuterangianini and Te Rohu raided Ngāti Awa territory.
+In 1834, Ngāti Awa sent forces alongside Whakatōhea and Ngāi Tai to assist Te Whānau-ā-Apanui in the defense of Toka a Kuku pā against Ngāti Porou, Ngāpuhi, and Rongowhakaata.
+Although this relief force was badly mauled by Te Wera of Ngāpuhi and Kakatarau of Rongowhakaata at Puremutahuri Stream, the defenders nonetheless held the pā.

 Ngāti Awa initially had good trading relations with European settlers.
 However, the New Zealand Wars of the 1860s resulted in the British Crown confiscating more than 1,000 km^{2} of Ngāti Awa land.

 For more than a century afterwards, Ngāti Awa remained an aggrieved, struggling people.
 However, in 1999, the Waitangi Tribunal determined that the confiscation of Ngāti Awa land in the New Zealand Wars by the British Crown was illegal, and in 2003 a settlement was reached between Ngāti Awa and the New Zealand Government.

 In the nineteenth century Ngāti Pūkeko were considered a separate iwi, but they are currently considered a hapū of Ngāti Awa.

 Government settlement

 In 2003, following almost ten years of negotiations between the New Zealand Government and Ngāti Awa, a settlement was announced and reparations were made to the iwi.
 In summary: